Menu

 South Miami Hospital performed worse than average in this category.

-C. Diff is a bacterium that causes diarrhea, loss of appetite, fever, and abdominal pain.
-C. Diff occurs in patients taking antibiotics or who have recently taken them.
-Like MRSA, C. Diff is spread through contaminated equipment or healthcare providers not washing hands properly between patients.
+• C. Diff infection: C. diff is a bacterium that causes diarrhea, loss of appetite, fever and abdominal pain.
+C. diff occurs in patients taking antibiotics or who have recently taken them.
+Like MRSA, C. diff is spread through contaminated equipment or health care providers not washing hands properly between patients.

 • South Miami Hospital’s score: 0.653